St. Anthony Hall: Symbols

-The 1879 edition of Baird's describes the fraternity's badge as a "Saint Anthony's cross, with curved sides.
-The cross bears a shield in blue enamel displaying the letters ΔΨ.
+The 1879 edition of Baird's Manual describes the fraternity's badge as a "Saint Anthony's cross, with curved sides.
+The cross bears a shield in blue enamel displaying the letters "ΔΨ".
 On the bar of the cross are engraved four Hebrew letters, and beneath the shield the skull and bones."
 The badge was designed by fraternity member Henry Steel Olcott in 1850.

-The 1873 University of Pennsylvania yearbook illustration (see infobox above) shows a tau cross or Saint Anthony's cross, a flat-topped shield with the letters ΔΨ, a skull, a sword, a key, a floating triangle, and four Hebrew letters.
+The 1873 University of Pennsylvania yearbook illustration (see infobox above) shows a tau cross or Saint Anthony's cross, a flat-topped shield with the letters "ΔΨ", a skull, a sword, a key, a floating triangle, and four Hebrew letters.
 The sword and the key are crossed, with the skull on top.

 In 1860 when the Civil War seemed inevitable, fraternal medallions were made for the brothers to attach to their uniforms so they would be recognized as a member of Delta Psi on the battlefield.
 A photograph of a medallion in the fraternity's archives shows a round, gold coin with a skull as its central figure.
 Beneath the skull are a crossed sword and key.
 Encircling the outer edge of the medallion are a list of each chapter's Greek letter and the foundation date.

 Chapters

-There are eleven active chapters of Delta Psi, including the following active chapters noted in bold.
-Inactive chapters are noted in italics.
-Note that the now-inactive Delta Psi local fraternity at the University of Vermont (1850–2004) was never affiliated.